coq/coq/doc/sphinx/proof-engine/tactics.rst

    Behaves like :tacn:`exact` but allows holes (denoted by ``_`` or :n:`(_ : @type)`) in :n:`@one_term`. :tacn:`refine` generates as many
    subgoals as there are remaining holes in the elaborated term.
-The types of these holes must be inferable or declared by an explicit cast such as ``(_ : nat -> Prop)``.
 Any subgoal that occurs in other subgoals is automatically shelved, as if calling :tacn:`shelve_unifiable`.

    `simple`